 Employers have an important role to play in supporting the well-being of their teams.
 At Groundswell, we show up for our teammates.
 It is not unusual to see employees send flowers or cakes to cheer someone up or deliver a pet care package for a colleague’s furry friend that’s not feeling well.
 Building a sense of community and psychological safety allows us to be authentic and #GetReal with each other.

 Groundswell supports mental wellness through an Employee and Family Assistance Program.
-Counselling is available in 100 languages and includes relationship, parenting, substance abuse, legal, financial, depression, stress and anxiety counselling and life coaching.
-Monthly webinars, workshops and a library of articles and courses are available on the website and app to ensure there is something of value for everyone.
+Counseling is available in 100 languages and includes relationship, parenting, substance abuse, legal, financial, depression, stress and anxiety counseling, and life coaching.
+Monthly webinars, workshops, and a library of articles and courses are available on the website and app to ensure there is something of value for everyone.

 We encourage weekly one-on-one check-ins and provide People Leaders with training and resources.
 Having difficult conversations is essential to building a supportive culture where Groundswellers can bring their authentic selves to work each day.
 We recognize that each individual has a unique experience and listen to what they need to feel supported.
 Making time for personal goal setting and balancing long days with time off is one of the ways we combat burnout and maintain balance.

 It’s important to take a holistic approach in creating a workplace culture that nurtures and supports both the physical and mental well-being of employees.
 At Groundswell we intentionally create opportunities for connection to combat feelings of loneliness and isolation.
 We do this through fun virtual events like fitness challenges, yoga sessions, bake-off competitions, and giving back to the community through our impact team initiatives.